|Type of record:||Find Spot|

 |Parish:||GRESSENHALL, BRECKLAND, NORFOLK|

-Location of house checked and confirmed find same as (S2).
+Location of house checked and confirmed find same as recorded on (S2).

 - FINDSPOT (Neolithic - 4000 BC to 2351 BC)